plone/documentation/docs/backend/schemas.md

 ### Persistent objects and schema

-ZODB persistent objects do not provide facilities for setting field defaults or validating the data input.
+ZODB persistent objects don't provide facilities for setting field defaults or validating the data input.

 When you create a persistent class, you need to provide field properties for it, which will sanitize the incoming and outgoing data.

 When the persistent object is created, it has no attributes.
 When you try to access the attribute through a named `zope.schema.fieldproperty.FieldProperty` accessor, it first checks whether the attribute exists.
-If the attribute is not there, it is created and the default value is returned.
+If the attribute isn't there, it's created and the default value is returned.

 Example: